 top of page

-A participatory art project using local community voices to transform a covid-19 vaccination centre at the Francis Crick Institute into an evolving display of poetry and colour during the peak of the global pandemic.
+A participatory art project to transform a COVID-19 vaccination centre into an evolving display of poetry and colour

 Film by Ed Prosser for Francis Crick Institute